 - I would like to better define the friendships I am a part of, pursue the ones I want in my life, and drop the ones I don’t–or rather the ones where the other doesn’t want me.
 I’ve seen a number of friends over the past couple of years come and go, but the majority I either don’t pursue well enough or am not pursued by the friend on the other side of the relationship.
 My goal is to get better with my friends, and stop caring as much about the ones that aren’t.

 - Read more books.
-I have a lot of books and read, or try to, as much as I can, but I would like to read, say, a modest 30 books this year–and have every attention to do so.
+I have a lot of books and read, or try to, as much as I can, but I would like to read, say, a modest 30 books this year–and have every intention to do so.

 Those are my biggest goals for the year.
 I have others–some I probably don’t even know about yet–but those are my primary ones.